Common Questions & Cyber Discussion

 Edited Jan 8, 2024

-If financially related, contact your bank or card provider immediately to report the scam and ask them to freeze any transactions.
-If not financially related, contact the company or service the scam was first identified through to and advise them of the situation.
+1) Act fast: If money is involved, contact your bank or card provider immediately to report the scam and freeze transactions.
+If not, notify the company or service where you first noticed the scam.

 Can anything online really be secure?